Keyboard shortcuts

 Recall

-What does a functor do to values inside a wrapper?
+First, state what a functor does to values inside a wrapper.

 Explain

-Why is a pipeline trace a good example of a monoid?
+Explain why a pipeline trace is a good example of a monoid.

 Apply